smarter-sh/smarter-chat/README.md

 The Makefile `make build` and `make release` generate these three public urls based on the value of `CDN_HOST_BASE_URL` located in shared/constant.js.
 For example, the react app for the Smarter workbench is initialized and served from these endpoints:

-- [https://cdn.platform.smarter.sh/ui-chat/index.html](https://cdn.platform.smarter.sh/ui-chat/index.html): the react app build artifacts.
+- [https://cdn.platform.smarter.sh/ui-chat/index.html](view-source:https://cdn.platform.smarter.sh/ui-chat/index.html): the react app build artifacts.
-- [https://cdn.platform.smarter.sh/ui-chat/app-loader.js](https://cdn.platform.smarter.sh/ui-chat/app-loader.js): a script to insert the react app build artifacts into the DOM.
+- [https://cdn.platform.smarter.sh/ui-chat/app-loader.js](view-source:https://cdn.platform.smarter.sh/ui-chat/app-loader.js): a script to insert the react app build artifacts into the DOM.

 ### Hello world app

 The Makefile also automatically generates a simple '[hello-world.html](https://cdn.platform.smarter.sh/ui-chat/hello-world.html)' app that demonstrates this use case.

-- : An example integration using the Smarter sales agent chatbot api.

 ## Smarter Api chat endpoints used by this react app